leonardecavele/push_swap/README.md

 This algorithm's complexity is **O(n log n)** in push_swap operations, as it performs a linear number of operations per iteration, with a logarithmic number of iterations.
 The logarithmic factor comes from the number of bits required to represent the indexed values.
 Since the indexes range from 0 to n − 1, their binary representation has at most log2(n) bits.
 The algorithm processes one bit per pass, which results in a logarithmic number of iterations.
+Space complexity is **O(n)**, which corresponds to the memory required to store the stacks and the associated indexes.

 ### RESSOURCES